MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-yodlee-bank-feeds.md

 ---
-title: Payment Reconciliation With the Envestnet Yodlee Bank Feeds Extension | Microsoft Docs
+title: Payment Reconciliation With the Envestnet Yodlee Bank Feeds Extension
 description: Describes the Envestnet Yodlee Bank Feeds extension, which links to bank accounts so you can and quickly reconcile payments.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article